 The majority of asylum seekers are not working.
 Even if they break through the bureaucratic process and are granted work rights – which also entitle them to Medicare – they are unable to find work because they are traumatised and/or don’t speak English, and/or their visa is for only a few weeks or months and employers are loath to employ them.
 There is nothing to do and nowhere to go.

 In some cases the asylum seekers live in absolute poverty.
 At times there may be no food in the house and children may need urgent medical attention and clothing.
 They live close to despair, relying entirely on the goodwill of friends and the community.

 Every month, BASF provides supplementary living assistance to these individuals and families to enable them to survive.
 Since our inception, and depending on our available funds, we have provided supplementary assistance to between 35 and 120 individuals at any one time.
 They have come from countries which grossly and flagrantly abuse human rights including China, North Korea, Burma and other Asian countries; Iran, Iraq, Afghanistan and other, Middle Eastern countries; African countries; and the Indian sub-continent.

 The period for which we provide support varies from person to person.
 In some cases we have provided only a small emergency payment for one or 2 weeks, while other payments may be ongoing for months or years.
 We are still helping an asylum seeker who came to us in 2008.
 We cease support when recipients no longer meet our strict criteria; when they are granted the permanent residency for which they applied; or when, sadly, they are removed because their claims have failed.

-Our quarterly Newsletter provides current information about our activities, including our the number of people we are assisting, our successes, forthcoming fund raising events and a profile of one of our cases.
+Our regular Newsletter provides current information about our activities, including the number of people we are assisting, our successes, forthcoming fund raising events and a profile of one of our cases.

 Make a Bequest in support of the Bridge for Asylum Seekers Foundation or, if we cease to exist, a refugee program